eidietrich/mt-fourth-estate-site/content/graying-pains/gp-farm-to-future.md

 type = "story"
 title = "Farm to future"
-subtitle = "Montana’s family farms and ranches face uncertainties as producers age toward retirement." description = "With more than half of all ag producers in Montana either past or close to retirement age, family farms face a demographic reckoning.. " published = 2020-06-23T18:45:46.228Z featured = true pinned = false
+subtitle = "Montana’s family farms and ranches face uncertainties as producers age toward retirement." description = "With more than half of all ag producers in Montana either past or close to retirement age, family farms face a demographic reckoning. " published = 2020-06-23T18:45:46.228Z featured = true pinned = false